Evidence Tools

 Approach.
 Create a home visiting program for expecting and new parents

 Overview.
-Healthy Families America (HFA) is a home visiting program model designed to work with overburdened families who are at risk for adverse childhood experiences.
+Healthy Families America.
+(HFA) is a home visiting program model designed to work with overburdened families who are at risk for adverse childhood experiences.
 Developed in 1992 by Prevent Child Abuse America, the program is based on 12 Critical Elements operationalized through best practice standards that provide a quality structure while offering flexibility in implementation.
-HFA services begin prenatally or right after birth.
+HFA services begin prenatally for right after birth.
 Family support workers provide voluntary, intensive services for 3 to 5 years.[1]

 Access the peer-reviewed evidence through the MCH Digital Library or related evidence source.
-(Read more about understanding evidence ratings).

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):